anacrolix/btlink/README.md

 ### Firefox

-Firefox appears not to support name constraints in CA certs (only tested in the root cert though).
-It will reject certificates if it tries to match a higher-level wildcard before the one that would pass (https://bugzilla.mozilla.org/show_bug.cgi?id=1728009).
+Firefox will reject certificates with wildcard domains with less than 2 fixed labels (https://bugzilla.mozilla.org/show_bug.cgi?id=1728009).
 It seems to require ownership information (subject O and OU fields?) on issuer and leaf certificate.
 It also appears to need restarting to load certificates from the system keychain.
-It will establish http2 connections to proxies if allowed, which doesn't work.
+It will establish http2 connections to proxies if possible, which doesn't work.

 ### Safari